Trafalgar Studios, Chelsea

-Trafalgar Studios were a set of purpose-built artists' studios on in Manresa Road in the Chelsea area of London, England, just off the King's Road.
+Trafalgar Studios were a set of purpose-built artists' studios on Manresa Road in the Chelsea area of London, England, just off the King's Road.
 A number or notable artists worked there.

 The three-story, 15-unit block was built in 1878 by John Brass.

 They were the first such studios in London, but further blocks were built nearby, attempting to emulate their success.

 Studios

 Among the artists to work at the numbered studios were: